 - MRI: a test that uses magnetic fields to produce in-depth images of internal organs

-- Ultrasound: an imaging device used to visualize the ovary
+- Ultrasound device: an imaging device used to visualize the ovary

 Because the majority of cysts disappear after a few weeks or months, your doctor may not immediately recommend a treatment plan.
-Instead, he or she may repeat the ultrasound in a few weeks or months to check your condition.
+Instead, they may repeat the ultrasound test in a few weeks or months to check your condition.

 If there aren’t any changes in your condition or if the cyst increases in size, your doctor will request additional tests to determine other causes of your symptoms.

-- pregnancy test: to determine whether or not you’re pregnant
+- pregnancy test: to make sure you’re not pregnant

 - hormone level test: to check for hormone-related issues, such as too much estrogen or progesterone